leogranda/AutoAction-Scripts/README.md

 * Security
 * Software

-Also we have other category based on CVE remediation scritps
+Also we have other category based on CVE remediation scritps.